-spondents rated the seriousness of the problem on a city-wide basis as "low," but at the same time every one rated seriousness as "very high" or "the highest" in one district-Chinatown.
+In fact, almost all respondents cited variation by districts as a complicating factor in making judgments.
+This was clearest in San Francisco, where all respondents rated the seriousness of the problem on a city-wide basis as "low," but at the same time every one rated seriousness as "very high" or "the highest" in one district -- Chinatown.
 It is clear that a "high" rating could have been obtained for all 6 cities by soliciting estimates only for specific districts, but the estimates recorded in the table reflect primarily city-wide judgments.
-4

 Other factors enter into the "medium" serious ratings for the two largest cities, New York and Chicago, in the face of data presented later showing that the scope of the gang problem in these cities is greater than in some cities estimating higher seriousness.
 The enormity of the population masses involved here, and the profusion of and severity of "problems" both with other forms of crime and other urban conditions operates to produce perceptions of lesser seriousness of gang problems when gauged against the totality of urban problems.
-Further, as will be discussed later, almost every Chicago respondent referred his "seriousness" estimates to the gang situation of the late 1960's, when an extraordinary development of "supergangs" in that city made a deep imprint on respondents' consciousness.
+Further, as will be discussed further, almost every Chicago respondent referred his "seriousness" estimates to the gang situation of the late 1960's, when an extraordinary development of "supergangs" in that city made a deep imprint on respondents' consciousness.